phidatahq/phidata/README.md

 ## What is phidata?

-Phidata is a framework for building Autonomous Assistants using LLMs.
-We add memory & knowledge to make LLMs **smarter** and give them tools to make them **autonomous**.
+Phidata is a framework for building Autonomous Assistants using LLMs. <br />We add memory & knowledge to make LLMs **smarter** and give them tools to make them **autonomous**.

 ## Why phidata?